 That’s it, you’re finished.
 Wasn’t that easy?

-If you didn’t use Ringtone Maker, there’s one final step.
+If you didn’t use Ringtone Maker, there’s one final step in older versions of Android.
 Android doesn’t scan the whole system for usable ringtones—instead, it just checks one or two locations.
 So you have to put your MP3 in the right place on your phone.

 There are a few ways you can transfer the file to your phone: you can do it from the computer over USB, or just save it to a cloud storage service like Google Drive or Dropbox.
 It really doesn’t matter which one you choose, though it’s probably a little quicker to just do it over USB.